-Our society for instance is highway-dependent.
+Our society is highway-dependent.
 Many of us have become accustomed to having highways that enable us to drive to work from the suburbs.
-Having bought a house in the suburts on the assumption that we can take the highway to work, we have become highway dependent.
+Having bought a house in the suburbs on the assumption that we can take the highway to work, we have become highway dependent.
 It's unlikely that anyone has a craving for highways.
 Many of us though have become highway dependent.

 If you for some time have been taking an antidepressant medication, odds are that your body has become drug dependent.
-That means that if you should decide today that as of tomorrow you will no longer take the medication, starting tomorrow you are likely to discover that without the pills you normally take your body will plunge into a serious depressive state.
+That means that if you should decide today that as of tomorrow you will no longer take the medication, starting tomorrow you are likely to discover that without the pills that you normally take your body will plunge into a serious depressive state.

 Does this depression mean that you really need after all to stay on your meds because the pills are all that have stood between you and the depths of despair?
 Not at all.
 To the contrary, this depression means that your body has become dependent on the antidepressant pills.
 Is this addiction?
 No, but it definitely is drug dependency.

 I am not saying that no one should ever take antidepressant medication.
-They do help some people, and sometimes with relatively few negative side effects.
+They do help some people.
+Some people experience relatively few to zero negative side effects.
 My point is just that if you are considering taking these medications, or have for some time been using them, you deserve accurate information about the factors to take into account in your decision, including information about other treatment options.